Denil Castillo

-Denil Daniel Castillo Preciado (born 24 March 2004) is an Ecuadorian footballer who plays as a midfielder for FC Midtjylland and the Ecuador national team.
+Denil Daniel Castillo Preciado (born 24 March 2004) is an Ecuadorian professional footballer who plays as a midfielder for FC Midtjylland and the Ecuador national team.

 Club career

 On 24 April 2023, Shakhtar Donetsk announced that they'd signed Castillo to a five-year contract from Liga de Quito, commencing 1 July 2023.

-Castillo signed a five-year deal with Danish Superliga side FC Midtjylland for a €4,000,000 transfer fee on 1 July 2024.
+Castillo signed a five-year deal with Danish Superliga side FC Midtjylland for a €4 million transfer fee on 1 July 2024.
+In March 2026 he extended his contract with Midtjylland until 2031.

 International career

 Castillo has represented Ecuador at youth level.

+On 31 May 2026, Castillo was selected in the 26-man squad for the 2026 FIFA World Cup.

 Style of play

-Castillo mainly operates as a center midfielder.
+Castillo mainly operates as a central midfielder.